 - There may be required reading and/or videos to watch in your own time.

 - Then, wait for the call to hear you have been matched with a suitable foster dog!

 - Once matched with a dog, each SNF will be provided with a tailored Care Plan for their foster.
 Additional reading or videos on topics specific to your foster dog may be needed.
-Steph and Carrie will be available to provide ongoing support and advice during the foster period.
+Carrie will be available to provide ongoing support and advice during the foster period.

 - The Care Plan will be assessed at least weekly and you will be required to communicate with the Foster Team at regular intervals, to be decided on a case-by-case basis.
 Communication will likely involve calls, texts and/or emails.

 - APPLY HERE (please include ‘SNF Foster’ in the comments at end of form)

 What types of issues are these dogs coping with?

 Listed below are examples of the types of issues these dogs may be coping with.
 This is not an exhaustive list but it should give you an idea of what to expect.

 - Under-socialised with people.
 This doesn’t mean that dogs are a bit shy.
 This refers to dogs who have missed out on vital socialisation as puppies and as a result, they do not cope well with meeting new people or may even be unsettled and fearful around people who are known to them.